Clarification (Jan, 2019)

 Bedford Park-Nortown Preliminary 2016 Neighbourhood Census Profile

 From a census perspective, SAHRA is included in the #39 Bedford Park-Nortown area which includes the homes south of the 401/down Yonge St; along Brooke; down to Otter Crescent; down to Hillhurst Blvd over to Bathurst on the west.
-It incorporates the York Mills Heights Ratepayers’ Association, SAHRA, OOGRA, the dormant Bedford Park Residents’ Association, and a portion of Lytton Park Residents’ Organization.
+It incorporates the York Mills Heights Ratepayers’ Association, SAHRA, OOGRA – now the Upper Avenue Community Association, the Bedford Park Residents Organization, and a portion of Lytton Park Residents’ Organization.

 The census contains interesting data on Population – makeup and ages, types of dwellings, living arrangements, marital status, size of family, types of families, income levels and languages spoken.

 David Topping, a young journalist, was engaged in developing an on-line map of all of Toronto’s residents associations and neighbourhood groups.